XDzzzzzZyq/JSONGenerator/README.md

 - openpyxl

 ### -  Usage
-using template to build up the links between Excel and JSON entries
+Using template to build up the links between Excel and JSON entries

 - Excel column names → match template → JSON path

 ### - Format
-formats of the entries in Excel dataset
+Formats of the entries in Excel dataset
 1. string: ```example```
 2. int & float: ```15```, ```1.0```
 3. range: ```[-1,100]```
 4. list: ```[here, is, example]```, ```["here", "is", "example"]```
-5. dict: - **NO** dictionary as entries, instead using column names to locate the position directly.
+5. dict: **NO** dictionary as entries, instead using column names to locate the position directly.